Find the best tips, advice and get a free quote for your Bexhill removals.

 Armishaws bespoke packages are created to give you a worry-free move.
-All our packages include;

-The 2011 UK census recorded Bexhill’s population as 42,000.
+Population – The 2011 UK census recorded Bexhill’s population as 42,000.

-Bexhill sits on the Sussex coast and is served by the picturesque and scenic A259 ‘coast road’ which stretches from Folkstone, Kent in the east to Havant, Hampshire in the west.
+Transport – Bexhill sits on the Sussex coast and is served by the picturesque and scenic A259 ‘coast road’ which stretches from Folkstone, Kent in the east to Havant, Hampshire in the west.
 By car it’s 26 minutes to Eastbourne and 50 minutes to Brighton, while trains to London Victoria take 1 hour and 33 minutes.

-Local news and events are covered in the Bexhill Observer.
+News – Local news and events are covered in the Bexhill Observer.

-Your Bexhill removals are just the start of life in this captivating town.
 Here’s a rundown of the best local businesses to help get you settled;

 Bexhill is spoilt for choice when it comes to good places to eat, however The Driftwood boutique hotel and restaurant is the pick of the bunch.